z0on/AFS-analysis-with-moments/README.md

 > NOTE: all code examples here assume the repository is cloned in the home directory, `~/`.
 If you cloned it elsewhere, make sure to replace `~/` in all examples with the actual path.

 ## Overview of the method ##
 - The first step is **model selection**, where we run all possible models on 10 bootstrapped SFS.
-We actually run each model on each bootstrap six times, to make sure the model converges to its best likelihood at least once.
+We actually run each model on each bootstrap six times (six random restarts), to make sure the model converges to its best likelihood at least once.
 Then we use an `R` script `model_selection_10boots.R` to select the best-fitted instance (out of 6) for each model for each bootstrap, and compare the AIC scores for all models.
 The best model is the one with the *lowest median AIC score among bootstrap replicates*.
 - The second step is running the winning model on 100 bootstrapped SFS, to **evaluate parameter uncertainties**.
-Once again, we will have to do 6 model runs for each bootstrap.
+Once again, we will have to do 6 random restarts for each bootstrap.
 The parameter meanings and uncertainties are deciphered by the second R script that we have, `bestmodel_bootstrap.R`.

 ## Model selection ##
-Let's assume we have ten bootstrapped 2dSFS formatted for *moments* or *dadi*.
-Such file is nothing more than a line of numbers with a header line giving the dimensions of the spectrum ( 2 x N + 1 for each of the two populations, where N is the number of sampled diploids).
-See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
+Let's assume we have ten bootstrapped 2dSFS formatted for *moments* or *dadi* (See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)).Such file is nothing more than a line of numbers with a header line giving the dimensions of the spectrum ( 2 x N + 1 for each of the two populations, where N is the number of sampled diploids).
 Bootstrapped sfs shoudl be named like `p12_1.sfs`, `p12_2.sfs` etc. where `p12` is the name of population contrast.

 ```bash